grycap/ec3/doc/source/intro.rst

 If you deployed a local `IM`_ server, use the next command instead::

-   $ ec3 launch mycluster torque ubuntu-ec2 -a auth.txt -u http://localhost:8899
+   $ ec3 launch mycluster kubernetes ubuntu-fbw -a auth.txt -u http://localhost:8899

 This can take several minutes.
 After that, open a ssh session to the front-end::

    $ ec3 ssh mycluster
-   Welcome to Ubuntu 14.04.1 LTS (GNU/Linux 3.13.0-24-generic x86_64)
+   Welcome to Ubuntu 16.04.2 LTS (GNU/Linux 4.4.0-62-generic x86_64)
     * Documentation:  https://help.ubuntu.com/

-   ubuntu@torqueserver:~$
+   ubuntu@kubeserver:~$

 Also you can show basic information about the deployed clusters by executing::